 The judges usually consist of a mix of successful drivers, F1 technical expertise, experienced followers of the sport, and those with an overview of national-level motorsport.

 The chairman of the judges this year is former F1 racer, 1992 world sportscar champion, and BRDC president Derek Warwick.
-Double British Touring Car champion Jason Plato and former GT racer and Award winner Andrew Kirkaldy join him on the driving expertise part of the panel.
+Team boss and former GT racer Andrew Kirkaldy along with double British Touring Car champion Jason Plato join him on the driving expertise part of the panel.

 The test drives are a crucial part of the McLaren AUTOSPORT BRDC Award.
 They take place at Silverstone, the home of the British Grand Prix, and the six finalists get their hands on three different cars.

-Formula 2 returns for its fourth appearance in the tests, with each driver having access to their own Williams-built machine.
+Formula 2 returns for another appearance in the tests, with each driver having access to their own Williams-built machine.
 A series of different sessions, such as qualifying runs and short race simulations, challenges the drivers in a number of different ways.